Ragdoll Cat Breed Facts, Photos, and Care Tips

 Buying a Ragdoll Cat

 Ragdolls are expensive and cost at least a few hundred dollars.
 Show quality cats or cats intended for breeding may cost more than a thousand dollars.
 Ragdolls should be bought from a reputable breeder to help ensure that they have their typical pleasant character.
-If you're interested in getting a cat with a particular colour or coat pattern, a breeder will be helpful because he or she has experience predicting the final appearance of a kitten when it becomes an adult.
+If you're interested in getting a cat with a particular colour or coat pattern, a breeder will be helpful because he or she will have experience predicting the final appearance of a kitten when it becomes an adult.

 There is more to consider than appearance when buying a kitten.
 Temperament and health are very important.
 The medical history of the parents and grandparents of a kitten should be explored.
 This is another reason why a reliable and recommended breeder is important.

 Photos of My RagdollsClick thumbnail to view full-size

 My family bought ragdoll kittens because we have birds that are free-flying much of the time.
-We wanted to get cats that were known for their calmness and trainability.
+We wanted to get cats that are known for their calmness and trainability.
 Later on we couldn’t resist bringing a rescue kitten home, too.
 This decision required much discussion, since the rescue cat (Smudge) has an unknown ancestry.
 We knew that rescue cats and fairly large free-flying birds could live together successfully from our experience with our previous two cats.
 They were both abandoned when very young and brought into the home as kittens.
 Happily, Smudge settled into the family well.

 All of our present cats and birds co-exist peacefully, although we very occasionally have to make use of a water spray bottle when a cat is eyeing a bird with too much interest.
 We make sure that the birds are shut up in a room and separated from the cats at night.
-We do the same when we leave the house or if we are shut up in a different part of the house from the birds during the day.
+We do the same when we leave the house or if we are busy or shut up in a different part of the house from the birds during the day.
 The cats get on well with our two dogs and have developed a friendship with them.

 Timo Meets a Moving FurReal Toy Kitten